iexcloud/docs/source/interacting-with-your-data/querying-data/querying-datasets.md

 # Querying Datasets

-Datasets that have a primary index and date index (it's included by default) leverage time series.
-The time series excels at retrieving records within specific time ranges.
-The `GET /data/...` endpoint supports these features.
+You can query [Core financial datasets](https://iexcloud.io/docs/core) or [your datasets](https://iexcloud.io/docs/datasets) using Apperate's [Get Data](https://iexcloud.io/docs/apperate-apis/data/get-data) endpoint.

-Here you'll get familiar with the `GET /data` endpoint and use time series parameters to get dataset records that match a time range.
+Here you'll get familiar with the Get Data endpoint and use time series parameters to get dataset records that match a time range.

 ## Understanding the GET /data/ Endpoint